The Legend of the Watchful Spirits: The Thread Between Worlds

 It is in this spirit that the following legend was born.

-They learned by watching the trees remain standing in storms.
+They learned by watching trees stand tall in storms.

-They learned by observing the water flow around the rocks without breaking.
+They learned by observing water flow around rocks without breaking.

 They learned by hearing the first heartbeat.

-It is said that they do not have wings.
+It is said that they do not wear wings.

 The memory of those who loved before.

-The memory of those who left the world without ever severing the connection.
+The memory of those who left the world without ever breaking the bond.

 These spirits do not come to change the course of life.

-They come to lend a hand when the road becomes difficult.
+They come to hold a hand when the road becomes heavy.

 When a person cries without understanding why,